About the project

 The narrow floor plates of the office accommodation inside are linked through generous voids which bring light through the building, and enable spectacular views of the wadis and the ever-expanding urban fabric of the city.

-Aligned with the high aiming sustainability aspirations of the new city, the Foundation Headquarters will seek to achieve GBCI LEED Gold certification with water conscious design, best air quality and connection to nature and will be capable of carbon-neutral operations.
+Seeking to achieve GBCI LEED Gold certification, the design incorporates water conscious initiatives, best air quality and connection to nature and will be capable of carbon-neutral operations.

-The garden court supports the Riyadh Green initiative, which reflects the vision of the leadership to increase the per capita share of green space that will add to the wellbeing of the residents, as part of the Quality of Life (QoL) program under Saudi Vision 2030.
-With millennial and Gen Z professionals seeking a healthy work environment, the focus on setting the highest standards in environmental care and healthy work environments will help attract more talent by delivering a happier, serene and healthier workplace.
+The garden court supports the Riyadh Green initiative, which reflects the vision of the leadership to increase the per capita share of green space that will add to the wellbeing of the residents.
+With young professionals seeking a healthy work environment, the focus on setting the highest standards will help attract more talents by delivering a collaborative, open, and healthier workplace.
 The building will also be seeking an IWBI WELL Gold rating which recognises spaces that enhance human health and wellbeing.